 Students who have earned attendance less than 75% will not be permitted to appear for terminal examinations for that course.
 The student has to register and repeat that particular course in a subsequent semester when it is offered next.
-However, exemption may be given for the students who earned attendance between 65% and Board of Studies Meeting approved on 19.06.2021 Approved in 61st Academic Council Meeting on 03.07.2021 less than 75% in a particular course from the prescribed attendance requirement based on medical leave (hospitalization / accident / specific illness) and On Duty leave for participation in the College / University / State / National / International level Sports events (Vide clause 6.4) with prior approval from the Principal / competent authority.
+However, less than 75% in a particular course from the prescribed attendance requirement based on medical leave (hospitalization / accident / specific illness) and On Duty leave for participation in the College / University / State / National / International level Sports events (Vide clause 6.4) with prior approval from the Principal / competent authority.
 Such student shall be permitted to apply for Condonation to the Principal through the respective Head of the Department.
 After the approval from the principal, the student shall be permitted to appear for the terminal examinations for that course by paying the prescribed fee.
 However, the students who have represented the college in NCC/NSS/Sports are exempted from the Condonation fee.